This article will explain how to add a text counter to a standard HTML textarea element.

 // Update remaining characters counter

-// count is zero so set counter text to red
+// Twenty percent of chars remaining so set counter text to red

 } else {